SL-Lee/infosecurity-project/README.md

 > 3. Run `venv\scripts\activate`.
 > 4. Run `pip freeze > requirements.txt`.
 > 5. Commit the changes to `requirements.txt` and push it to the remote repository.

+## Code Style

+This project is formatted using [Black](https://github.com/psf/black).
+Instructions for how to install black can be found [here](https://github.com/psf/black#installation-and-usage).

+Please remember to run `black --line-length=80 .` **before** committing your changes to any Python file(s) to ensure consistent formatting across all Python files in this project.